John Pratt, 1st Marquess Camden: Political career

-In 1780, Pratt was elected Member of Parliament for Bath and obtained the position of Teller of the Exchequer the same year, a lucrative office which he kept until his death, although after 1812 he refused to receive the large income arising from it.
-He served under Lord Shelburne as Lord of the Admiralty between 1782 and 1783 and in the same post under William Pitt the Younger between 1783 and 1789, as well as a Lord of the Treasury between 1789 and 1792.
+In 1780, Pratt was elected Member of Parliament for Bath and obtained the position of Teller of the Exchequer the same year, a lucrative office which he kept until his death, although after 1812 he refused to receive the large income arising from it.} He served under Lord Shelburne as Lord of the Admiralty between 1782 and 1783 and in the same post under William Pitt the Younger between 1783 and 1789, as well as a Lord of the Treasury between 1789 and 1792.

 In 1786, his father was created Earl Camden, at which point he became known by one of his father's subsidiary titles as Viscount Bayham.

 In 1793, Bayham was sworn of the Privy Council.
 In 1794 he succeeded his father as 2nd Earl Camden, and the following year he was appointed Lord Lieutenant of Ireland by Pitt.

-Disliked in Ireland as an opponent of Roman Catholic emancipation and as the exponent of an unpopular policy, Camden's term of office was one of turbulence, culminating in the rebellion of 1798; his refusal in 1797 to reprieve the United Irishman William Orr, convicted of treason on the word of one witness of dubious credit (and for which his own sister Frances, Lady Londonderry, petitioned him), aroused great public indignation.
-To break the United Irish conspiracy, he suspended habeas corpus and unlashed a ruthless martial-law campaign to disarm and break up the republican organization.
+As an opponent of parliamentary reform and of Catholic emancipation, Camden's term of office was one of turbulence, culminating in the rebellion of 1798.
+His refusal in 1797 to reprieve the United Irishman William Orr, convicted of treason on the word of one witness of dubious credit (and for which his own sister Frances, Lady Londonderry, petitioned him), aroused great public indignation.
+To break the United Irish conspiracy, he suspended habeas corpus and unleashed a ruthless martial-law campaign to disarm and break up the republican organization.

-Immediately after the suppression of the rising Camden resigned.
-In 1804 he became Secretary of State for War and the Colonies under Pitt, and in 1805 Lord President of the Council, an office he retained until 1806.
-He was again Lord President from 1807 to 1812, after which date he remained for some time in the cabinet without office.
+He resigned from office in June 1798, to be replaced with Lord Cornwallis, who oversaw the military defeat of the rebellion.
+In 1804, Camden became Secretary of State for War and the Colonies under Pitt, and in 1805 Lord President of the Council, an office he retained until 1806.
+He was again Lord President from 1807 to 1812,after which date he remained for some time in the cabinet without office.
 In 1812 he was created Earl of Brecknock and Marquess Camden.

 The enforced resignation from the Cabinet of Lord Castlereagh, the stepson of his sister Frances (Lady Londonderry), to whom he had always been personally close, in September 1809, led to a series of bitter family quarrels, when it became clear that Camden had known for months of the plan to dismiss Castlereagh, but had given him no warning.
 Castlereagh himself regarded Camden as "a weak friend", not an enemy, and they were eventually reconciled.
 Other members of the Stewart family, however, never forgave Camden for what they regarded as his disloyalty.

 Camden was also Lord Lieutenant of Kent between 1808 and 1840 and appointed himself Colonel of the Cranbrook and Woodsgate Regiment of Local Militia in 1809.
 He was Chancellor of Cambridge University between 1834 and 1840.
 He was made a Knight of the Garter in 1799 and elected a Fellow of the Society of Antiquaries of London in 1802.